 Tishomingo State Park

-Tishomingo State Park is located in the north east corner of Mississippi in the foothills of the stunning Appalachian Mountains.
-Giant, moss covered boulders strewn through the hillside, spectacular caverns of ancient ferns and an array of stunning wildflowers make Tishomingo one of the best state parks in MS!
+Tishomingo State Park is located in the northeast corner of Mississippi in the foothills of the stunning Appalachian Mountains.
+Giant, moss-covered boulders strewn through the hillside, spectacular caverns of ancient ferns and an array of stunning wildflowers make Tishomingo one of the best state parks in MS!
 We love Tishomingo State Park so much it’s even made our list of the best things to do in Mississippi – the ultimate bucket list!

-You will also have plenty to do, with fishing, hiking, camping and boat launch ramps available (bring your own boat!), making a day at Tishomingo an exciting adventure!
+You will also have plenty to do, with fishing, hiking, camping, and boat launch ramps available (bring your own boat!), making a day at Tishomingo an exciting adventure!
 If you’re looking for a longer stay, cabins and basic camping sites are also available in the park (bookings recommended), as well as nearby vacation rentals.
 All cabins are heated and have furnished kitchens, with bed linen and bath towels provided.

 By the way, archaeological excavations have proven human activity at Tishomingo State Park as far back as 9000 years ago!
-A trip to Tishimingo State Park is a trip through remarkable beauty and rich history in one of the best state parks in Mississippi.
+A trip to Tishomingo State Park is a trip through remarkable beauty and rich history in one of the best state parks in Mississippi.
 Don’t miss it!

 Buccaneer State Park